Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter 22/Chapter 22 - Big Bang Theory.md

 - Observed abundances largely match theoretical predictions, supporting the hot Big Bang model.
 **Conclusion:**
 The **observed light element abundances**, especially helium-4 at ~25%, provide **independent, strong evidence** for the Big Bang theory, complementing the cosmic microwave background data

 ---
+1. **Origin of structure:**
+   - Tiny quantum fluctuations are the seeds for galaxies and large-scale structures we see today.
+2. **Uniformity of the universe:**
+   - The universe is extremely homogeneous on large scales, despite causally disconnected regions.
+3. **Flatness problem:**
+   - The density of the universe is very close to the **critical density**, implying nearly flat spatial geometry.
+---
+ **Key Features of Inflation**
+- **Rapid exponential expansion**:
+  - Much faster than current expansion from dark energy.
+  - Lasts a very short time but stretches space enormously.
+- **Stretching of quantum fluctuations**:
+  - Tiny fluctuations are amplified to cosmic scales.
+  - These later seed the formation of galaxies and clusters.
+- **Explains uniformity**:
+  - Regions that are now far apart were once in causal contact before inflation.
+  - Rapid expansion separates these regions, giving the illusion of uniformity across vast distances.
+---
+**How Inflation Solves the Flatness Problem**
+- Space could have any geometry: **closed (spherical), open (saddle), or flat**.
+- Inflation stretches the universe so rapidly that any curvature is smoothed out.
+- Locally, the universe appears **flat** to observers, even if the global geometry is more complex.
+- Analogy: A tiny patch of a balloon appears flat to an ant, regardless of the overall curvature.
+---
+**Summary**
+Inflation provides a framework for understanding:
+- Why the universe is **so uniform** in temperature and matter distribution.
+- Why we observe **quantum fluctuations** as the seeds of cosmic structure.
+- Why space appears **geometrically flat** and the density is near the critical value.
+**Takeaway:** Inflation stretches a tiny, uniform, causally connected region into the vast, flat, and structured universe we observe today.
+---